 This one is a bit startling, but your coffee maker may be another spot brimming with bacteria.
 Did you know that you need to actually clean the machine and not just replace the filter?

-It turns out that it's recommended you clean the water reservoir with soap and hot water at least once a week.
+It's recommended you clean the water reservoir with soap and hot water at least once a week.
 Also, if you're a regular coffee or tea drinker, you should descale your coffee maker or Keurig every three months.
 You can easily do this with a water and white vinegar solution.

 Don't forget about your stand-alone water dispenser either!
-Manufacturers also recommend cleaning these machines every three months.
+Manufacturers recommend cleaning these machines every three months.
 They typically include instructions in their user manual, but you can also hire a professional to do the job for you.

 Sink Aerators

 Thankfully, for most people, the cleaning method is simple.
-Take a quart-sized zipper sealed baggie and fill it halfway up with white vinegar.
+Take a quart-sized zipper-sealed baggie and fill it halfway up with white vinegar.
 Then, submerge the sink head in the vinegar and adhere the baggie to the spout using a rubber band.
-Let it sit for 15 minutes and watch as the calcium buildup magically melts away!
+Let it sit for 15 minutes, and watch as the calcium buildup magically melts away!

 Pillows

 For those sweaty sleepers and the folks who are recovering from an illness, it can be a good idea to increase the frequency of your washings.
-Aim for close to once a month to help keep your pillows clean!
+Aim for close to once a month to help keep your pillows clean.

 Mattresses